bechtold/iaweb_styleguide/README.md

 ### Grunt Tasks in Detail
-This section describes what the grunt tasks consist of in detail.
+This section describes the grunt tasks provided by the open source community in detail.

 #### jekyll
 This task compiles the site with Jekyll.